 The initial public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
 Based on the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the assumed initial public offering price.
 Purchasers of common stock in this offering will have contributed approximately % of the aggregate price paid by all purchasers of our stock and will own approximately % of our common stock outstanding after this offering, excluding any shares of our common stock that they may have acquired prior to this offering.
-Furthermore, if the underwriters exercise their option to purchase additional shares or our previously issued options to acquire common stock at prices below the assumed initial public offering price are exercised, you will experience further dilution.
-For additional information on the dilution that you will experience immediately after this offering, see the section titled "Dilution."
+Furthermore, if the underwriters exercise their over-allotment option or our previously issued options to acquire common stock at prices below the assumed initial public offering, see the section titled "Dilution."